vmware/concord-bft/README.md

 It should be

     Python 3.x.x

-#### (Optional) Only if using TLS as communication module
-We use OpenSSL for TLS communication module.
-Please install it using

-    sudo apt-get install openssl libssl-dev

 #### (Optional) Only if using TLS or plain TCP as communication module
 We use Boost both for plain TCP and TLS communication.
 Please follow these